How to Become an Occupational Therapy Assistant or Aide

 Occupational therapy aides help patients with billing and insurance forms.

 Occupational therapy assistants need an associate’s degree from an accredited occupational therapy assistant program.
-They also must be licensed in most states.
-Occupational therapy aides typically have a high school diploma or equivalent.
+All states regulate the practice of occupational therapy assistants.
+Occupational therapy aides typically need a high school diploma or equivalent and are trained on the job.

 Education and Training

 Occupational therapy assistants typically need an associate’s degree from an accredited program.
 Occupational therapy assistant programs are commonly found in community colleges and technical schools.
-In 2014, there were more than 200 occupational therapy assistant programs accredited by the Accreditation Council for Occupational Therapy Education, a branch of the American Occupational Therapy Association.
+In 2017, there were more than 200 occupational therapy assistant programs accredited by the Accreditation Council for Occupational Therapy Education, a part of the American Occupational Therapy Association.

 These programs generally require 2 years of full-time study and include instruction in subjects such as psychology, biology, and pediatric health.
 In addition to taking coursework, occupational therapy assistants must complete at least 16 weeks of fieldwork to gain hands-on work experience.